Kajkac/ZTE-MC-Home-assistant/README.md

 zteInstance = zteRouter("192.168.0.1", "PASSWORD") # enter your router IP nad password here

-**FURTHER INFO : When i will have time i will switch all to python and try to pack it like Hassio addon or integration, but for now this is functioning for me, anyone wanna contribute u can use this code and expand the funcionalities, like i use lot of code from guys bellow to achieve any functionalites so big thanks to them to share code.**
+**FURTHER INFO : When i will have time i will switch all to python and try to pack it like Hassio addon or integration, but for now this is functioning for me, anyone wanna contribute u can use this code and expand the funcionalities, like i use lot of code from guys bellow to achieve any functionalites so big thanks to them to share code.

+And also i will try to pull all the parameter out of onfiguration files so that all stuff will be at one place **

 **Special thanks to:**